-Most people who think of themselves as “sociologists” or have the word “sociologist” in their job title, have graduate training, but BAs in sociology apply the sociological perspective to a wide variety of jobs in such sectors as business, the health professions, the criminal justice system, social services, and government.
+Most people who think of themselves as “sociologists” or have the word “sociologist” in their job title, have graduate training, but an B.S in sociology apply the sociological perspective to a wide variety of jobs in such sectors as business, the health professions, the criminal justice system, social services, and government.

 Planning Your Internship/Practicum

 Internships and practicums (along with Service Learning opportunities available in the Sociology Department) offer excellent opportunity to explore career options and gain practical experience.
 Students learn a variety of skills through direct participation in settings where sociological concepts, methods and theories are applied.
 Such experiences also offer a way to build your resume and enhance prospects for employment after graduation.
 Many of our students have found jobs at their internship/practicum sites!

 Job Search Strategies